 The 40% Test limits the types of businesses in which we may engage either directly or through our subsidiaries.
-Our wholly-owned subsidiary, EF Mortgage LLC, relies on the exclusion provided by Section 3(c)(5)(C) under the Investment Company Act.
+Our wholly-owned subsidiary, EF Mortgage LLC, relies on the exemption provided by Section 3(c)(5)(C) under the Investment Company Act.
 It, in turn, has a wholly-owned subsidiary, EF CMO LLC, which invests in mortgage-related securities and relies on Section 3(c)(7) of the Investment Company Act.
 EF Mortgage LLC treats its investment in EF CMO LLC as a real estate-related asset for purposes of its own exclusion under Section 3(c)(5)(C).
-Our other wholly-owned subsidiary, EF Securities LLC, owns securities, including various kinds of mortgage-related securities and relies on the exemption provided by Section 3(c)(7) of the Investment Company Act; therefore, we treat securities that we own and that were issued by EF Securities LLC as "investment securities" and are required to keep the value of these securities, together with any other investment securities we own, below 40% of our total assets (excluding U.S. Government securities and cash) on an unconsolidated basis.
-Any subsidiaries we may form in the future may not be majority-owned or wholly-owned by us or might rely on the exemption provided by Section 3(c)(1) or 3(c)(7) of the Investment Company Act, in which case we would treat securities that we own and that were issued by these types of subsidiaries as "investment securities" and be required to keep the value of these securities that we own and the required to keep the value of these securities that we own and that were issued by these types of subsidiaries as "investment securities" and be required to keep the value of these securities (together with the value of our investment in EF Securities LLC and any other investment securities we own) below 40% of our total assets (excluding U.S. Government securities and cash) on an unconsolidated basis.
+Our other wholly-owned subsidiary, EF Securities LLC, relies on the exemption provided by Section 3(c)(7) of the Investment Company Act; therefore, we treat securities that we own and that were issued by EF Securities LLC as "investment securities" and are required to keep the value of these securities below 40% of our total assets on an unconsolidated basis.
+Any subsidiaries we may form in the future may not be majority-owned or wholly-owned by us or might rely on the exemption provided by Section 3(c)(1) or 3(c)(7) of the Investment Company Act, in which case we would treat securities that we own and that were issued by these types of subsidiaries as "investment securities" and be required to keep the value of these securities (together with the value of our investment in EF Securities LLC) below 40% of our total assets on an unconsolidated basis.